 You may need to reconsider how many miles you can put in on a single day when you hike through the Rock Garden.
 It’s one of the toughest sections of the entire hike second only to Stairway to Heaven (see below) and many hikers dread the little “stroll” through the garden.
 This 1.9-mile walk heads up and over 14 rock fields that consist of medium-size loose rocks that make the going slow—this is a turned ankle waiting to happen.
-The Pinhoti Trail Alliance says that “with the proper attitude adjustment…plan on at least two hard hours [to cross it].”
+The Pinhoti Trail Alliance says that “with the proper attitude adjustment…plan on at least two hard hours .”

 When asked, nine out of 10 Pinhoti hikers will tell you the Stairway to Heaven is the most challenging part of the entire hike.
 The section begins at 1,575 feet and is easy enough with relatively flat terrain but don’t get too comfortable.
 This is soon followed by a 0.5-mile climb through a huge rock garden by way of what is described as a series of “tricky little uphill switchbacks”—at times you may find yourself climbing hand-over-hand.

 As you near the top of the climb at 2,050 feet, things level out, but not by much.
 This area is commonly known as the Pearly Gates which ends at the top of the 2,135-foot ridge, Heaven (aka Rocky Top).